manthanpatel98/Mask_Detection_with_Person_Identification/README.md

 ## Motivation:
 * To create a combination of **Object detection model** and **Image classification model**, to detect person with no mask and identifying that person to store the timing and name of person in a downloadable csv file with webapp.

+* Basically, Idea is to get the number of people without mask per days on premises.
+Its intent is not to discriminate or have control over anyone.

 ---